 GeneCards Summary for COIL Gene

 COIL (Coilin) is a Protein Coding gene.
-Diseases associated with COIL include Spinal Muscular Atrophy and Muscular Atrophy.
+Diseases associated with COIL include Spinal Muscular Atrophy and Ischemic Neuropathy.
 Among its related pathways are Translational Control.
-GO annotations related to this gene include identical protein binding and protein C-terminus binding.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and protein C-terminus binding.

 UniProtKB/Swiss-Prot Summary for COIL Gene

 Component of nuclear coiled bodies, also known as Cajal bodies or CBs, which are involved in the modification and assembly of nucleoplasmic snRNPs.